o-t-w/blog/src/content/blog/sanitizer.md

 - `document.writeln`
 - Setting the `srcdoc` property of an `iframe` using JavaScript

+You can still use these unsafe methods when the trusted types header is set, _but not with strings_.
+Instead, you must work with `TrustedHTML` objects.

 ### Creating a policy

-You can still use these unsafe methods when the trusted types header is set, _but not with strings_.
-Instead of strings, you must work with `TrustedHTML` objects.
 A `TrustedHTML` object is returned by the `createHTML` method.
 How the string is transformed is up to you to define — the Trusted Types API itself does not sanitize the string or do anything else to make it safer.
 The below example takes the input HTML and returns it unchanged — but as a `TrustedHTML` object rather than a string:

 ```js
 const passThroughPolicy = trustedTypes.createPolicy("passthrough", {